TCD · The Career Diagnostic

 What each term means.

 From Eloundou et al., "GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models" (OpenAI / Stanford, 2023).
-For each occupation, α is the share of tasks that an LLM can perform directly with no additional tooling — the model alone, prompted appropriately, would reduce the time required by at least 50%.
+For each job, α is the share of tasks an AI can do directly, on its own — without any extra software wrapped around it — and cut the time the task would take by at least half.
 Range: 0–1.

-From the same paper. β is the share of tasks reachable via LLM-powered software — the augmented surface a developer could plausibly build with the model as a component. β is always ≥ α.
+From the same study. β is the share of tasks an AI can handle when paired with software someone could realistically build today. β is always at least as big as α.
 Range: 0–1.

 trades2Physical work; immune to text-model progress.